EricDelerue/elastest/README.md

 Notable: \Elastest\Cache\TempFileCache.class.php

-The system method used for caching is faster caching than Redis/Memcache/APC in PHP & HHVM.
-This method is faster than Redis, Memcache, APC, and other PHP caching solutions because all those solutions must serialize and unserialize objects, generally using PHP’s serialize or json_encode functions.
+The method used for caching is faster than Redis, Memcache, APC, and other PHP caching solutions because all those solutions must serialize and unserialize objects, generally using PHP’s serialize or json_encode functions.
 By storing PHP objects - not string - in file cache memory across requests, we can avoid serialization completely.